jayprophit/cs50-Python/Python Documentation.md

 SECTION 1

-# Sinlgle Line Comment - 'number sign, hash, or pound sign' (#) is a comment, which allows you to leave notes that are reminders that are ignored by the programme
+# Single Line Comment - 'number sign, hash, or pound sign' (#) is a comment, which allows you to leave notes that are reminders that are ignored by the programme

-Paragraph Commnet
+Paragraph Comment
 Three apostrophe's 'punctuation marks' (''' ''') or three Quotation marks (""" """) before and after your text, allows comment of a section of information, to leave notes that are reminders that are ignored by the programme

-Python is a program otherwise known as an interperator.
+Python is a program otherwise known as an interpreter.
 It converts the file into readable binary code a computer can understand, then it changes the programme into readable human language